SaadNasir-Drago/tour-mart-task-3/README.md

 4. **View your application:**

 Open your browser and navigate to `http://localhost:3000`.
 You should see your data table with pagination and search functionality.

+4. **View your application with infite-scrolling:**

+Open your browser and navigate to `http://localhost:3000/infinite-scrolling`.
+You should see your data table with pagination and search functionality.